The Lunch ProEst. 2020 · The Lunch Pro since 2023

 Better for You, Too

-The flavour isn’t the only improvement.
-Splitting the bran means you benefit from two types of fibre: wheat’s insoluble fibre for healthy digestion, and oats’ soluble fibre (beta-glucans) that support heart health.
-It’s a small change that adds up—still comforting, still classic, but now a little more nourishing.
+The flavour is not the only improvement.
+Splitting the bran means you benefit from two types of fibre: wheat’s insoluble fibre for healthy digestion, and oats’ soluble fibre (beta-glucans) that is associated with heart health.
+It is a small change that adds up, still comforting, still classic, but now a little more nourishing.

 The Same Café Soul

 Even with these tweaks, the muffin still captures what made Murray’s version unforgettable: that warm, caramel-molasses aroma and bakery-style crumb.
-It’s just a smarter, softer version of the same comforting classic—a nod to the past with a wink toward a healthier future.
+It is just a smarter, softer version of the same comforting classic, a nod to the past with a wink toward a healthier future.

 Oat and Wheat Bran Muffin side view